30 - Estate Planning Considerations

-I'm going to talk about 14 of the major considerations you should be thinking about when you're considering whether you should plan no matter what your age.
-Now just be aware, this is of course not legal advice.
-This is just general information and you really should get with a qualified estate planning or elder law attorney if any of these issues apply to you.
+I talk about 14 of the major considerations you should be thinking about when you're considering whether you should plan no matter what your age.
+Please be aware that this is not legal advice.
+This is just general information, and you really should get with a qualified estate planning or elder law attorney if any of these issues apply to you.

-- Time - Does your family need access to the full amount of money that you have right away?
+- Time - Does your family need access to the full amount of money you have right away?
 Or, do you want them to have full access?
 Do you want your family to be in control?
 Or do you not care if the court is in control?
-Without good estate planning, the control will be with the court vs. control with your family.
+Without good estate planning, the power will be with the court vs. power with your family.

-- If you are divorced or have an adult child that is divorced and children are involved, or you’re just simply not married and children are involved - One of the big considerations is if something happens to the parent of the child or grandchildren, then, what’s going to happen to your money?
-If you don’t plan for it, then the other parent, the divorced parent that’s not involved, is going to be in charge of the money that you left to a specific child.
+- If you are divorced or have an adult child that is divorced and children are involved, or you're just simply not married, and children are involved; One of the significant considerations is if something happens to the parent of the child or grandchildren, then what's going to happen to your money?
+If you don't plan for it, then the other parent, the divorced parent that's not involved, will be in charge of the money you left to a specific child.

 - Blended Families - not everyone's family are like the Brady Bunch, which means that if you don't want to have a bunch of bad blood left behind you, at your death, you need to plan for who your money is going to, to eliminate any questions as to how you want your money to be distributed.

-- Non-Traditional Households & Life Partners - If you are not legally bound to the person that you want to leave your money to, or you want them to make medical & financial decisions for you - you have to have estate planning in place, in order to make sure that that can legally happen.
+- Non-Traditional Households & Life Partners - If you are not legally bound to the person you want to leave your money to, or you want them to make medical & financial decisions for you - you have to have estate planning in place to make sure that that can legally happen.

 - Privacy - There is a vast industry, right now, that is geared toward preying on people after somebody has died.
-Tricking their loved ones into giving them money.
-If you don’t want to open your family up to a breach of privacy, then estate planning is very important.
+They are tricking their loved ones into giving them money.
+If you don't want to open your family up to a breach of privacy, then estate planning is essential.

-- Family Members that are financially irresponsible - we ALL have these family members.
-You give them a buck, they spend 10.
-Do you want your money to be left with them, and for them to let it fall through their fingers, like water?
-If you don’t, then good estate planning will help ensure that, that doesn’t happen.
+- Financially irresponsible family Members - We ALL have these family members.
+You give them a buck, and they spend 10.
+Do you want your money to be left with them and for them to let it fall through their fingers, like water?
+If you don't, good estate planning will help ensure that that doesn't happen.

-- Being a Business Owner - If you are a business owner, you most definitely want to have estate planning, because you are going to want to have the right people that are going to make sure that your business is taken care of properly.
+- Being a Business Owner - If you are a business owner, you most definitely want to have estate planning because you want to have the right people to ensure that your business is appropriately managed.

 - Loved ones who are disabled - If you plan on leaving money behind to a loved one who is disabled, you are going to want to have estate planning done by someone who specializes in disability law because it is very complex.

-- Nursing Home Poverty - If you are at all concerned about potential nursing home poverty, good elder law and estate planning are necessary for you.
+- Nursing Home Poverty - If you are concerned about potential nursing home poverty, good elder law and estate planning are necessary for you.

 - Tax-Deferred Investments: IRAs, 401Ks, 403Bs - The difference between estate taxes and income taxes are very complex.
 These are all investments that are taxable upon distribution.
-The law has been fluctuating over this issue over the past few years, but as far as I can tell, Uncle Sam is going to take far more money from you or your family member, in income taxes related to your tax-deferred investments at death, than you will most likely ever pay on estate taxes.
+The law has been fluctuating over this issue over the past few years.
+Still, as far as I can tell, Uncle Sam is going to take far more money from you or your family member in income taxes related to your tax-deferred investments at death than you will most likely ever pay on estate taxes.

-- Non-Disabled Dependent Adults - I am consistently shocked by the number of people that have adult children that live on them or that they give money to very frequently because the adult child, who's not disabled, has a dependency on the parents.
-If you are in this situation, It's really important that you sit down with a good estate planning attorney and have conversations about how that's going to be dealt with in the future.
+- Non-Disabled Dependent Adults - I am consistently shocked by the number of people who have adult children who live on them or give money to very frequently because the adult child, who's not disabled, has a dependency on the parents.
+If you are in this situation, you must sit down with a good estate planning attorney and have conversations about how that will be dealt with in the future.